PluribusDigital/playbook/growth/proposals.md

 # Proposal Guide

-This guide allows STSI staff and teaming partners to be synced on what to expect when creating a proposal together.
+This guide allows Pluribus staff and teaming partners to be synced on what to expect when creating a proposal together.

 ## Writing Style